 What if you don't have a planner or address book?
 No worries.
 Create your own for just pennies.
 Start with a simple binder or notebook.
 Then use these tips to customize it for far less than you would spend on a store-bought planner:

 - Use free printables: If you spend a few minutes online, you can find everything from free calendar printables, listing the entire year, to free monthly calendar printable pages, and much more.

 - Cut and paste: If you're a crafty person, cutting and pasting together parts of two or more old (even outdated) planners will give you lots of options—and help you save big.

 - Make your own pages: If you can picture what your layout and text should look like, you can start with a blank book, a ruler, and a pen, and draw what you need.

 - Use other's (free) ideas: Make use of ideas such as those from Bullet Journal, which is a free website that shows you how to create your own daily planner and address book to help you "keep track of the past, organize the present, and plan for the future," as the site's creator notes.

 While you're refilling your address book or planner pages—or creating your own—save even more money and add your own personal touch by creating your own calendar.

-These free, printable calendars for 2018 won't just keep you organized, they'll also add a splash of color and style to your office, kitchen, or just about any room in your home.
+These free, printable calendars won't just keep you organized, they'll also add a splash of color and style to your office, kitchen, or just about any room in your home.